freznicek/awk-crashcourse/README.md

  * old awk implementations are limited (old `awk` and also `nawk`) use one of [recommended ones](https://github.com/freznicek/awesome-awk/blob/master/README.md#nowadays-awk-implementations)
  * string / array indexing from `1` (`index()`, `split()`, `$i`, ...)
  * GNU AWK implementation understand localization & utf-8/unicode and thus replacing with `[g]sub()` can lead to unwanted behavior unless you force gawk to drop such support via exporting environment variable `LC_ALL=C`
-   * other awk implementations does not support utf-8/unicode
+   * other awk implementations may not support utf-8/unicode:
 ```
 # awk implementation versions
 GNU Awk 4.1.3, API: 1.1 (GNU MPFR 3.1.5, GNU MP 6.1.1)